potatocs-ce/potatocs-ce-meeting-client/README.md

 - Real-time sharing of opinions
     - You can express and document your opinions during meetings through real-time chat.
 - Real-time collaborative writing
+    - Real-time whiteboard sharing enhances the dynamism of meetings by allowing users to share and draw pictures as if they are being created right before their eyes.
 <br/>

 ## 📈 Release Note